 This apothecary staple was first marketed in the 1700s as a remedy for common ailments such as digestion irregularities.
 Medicinal herbs and botanicals were preserved in alcohol and touted as a cure-all.

-Throughout the next few centuries, bitters would be used for everything from a stimulant for the troops in the 1800s to a proposed treatment for before making their way to the modern happy hour menu.
+Throughout the next few centuries, bitters would be used for everything from a stimulant for the troops in the 1800s to a proposed treatment for

 Now, with emerging science to back up the benefits, bitters have once again gained popularity for aiding digestive health, curbing sugar cravings, boosting the immune system, and even easing stress.